Dynamic pricing: Time-based

 Peak fit pricing is best used for products that are inelastic in supply, where suppliers are fully able to anticipate demand growth and thus be able to charge differently for service during systematic periods of time.

 A utility with regulated prices may develop a time-based pricing schedule on analysis of its long-run costs, such as operation and investment costs.
 A utility such as electricity (or another service), operating in a market environment, may be auctioned on a competitive market; time-based pricing will typically reflect price variations on the market.
 Such variations include both regular oscillations due to the demand patterns of users; supply issues (such as availability of intermittent natural resources like water flow or wind); and exceptional price peaks.
 Price peaks reflect strained conditions in the market (possibly augmented by market manipulation, as during the California electricity crisis), and convey a possible lack of investment.
 Extreme events include the default by Griddy after the 2021 Texas power crisis.

+Algorithmic pricing

+Algorithmic pricing is the practice of automatically setting the requested price for items for sale, in order to maximize the seller's profits.
+Dynamic pricing algorithms usually rely on one or more of the following data.